mrm24/ShengBTE/README.md

 often as part of a script to be submitted to a batch system.

-`ShengBTE` is a hybrid MPI+OpenMP application, the number of threads that will be used can be specified in the `CONTROL` file, see below.
-In general, increasing the threading is found to offer better parallel scaling verses MPI processes provided that the threads are within the same NUMA region.
+`ShengBTE` is a hybrid MPI+OpenMP application, and the number of threads that will be used can be specified in the `CONTROL` file (see below).
+In general, using more threads is found to lead to better parallel scaling compared to MPI processes, provided that said threads operate within the same NUMA region.
 When setting up your calculation, you should aim for one MPI process per NUMA region with each MPI process using the number of threads available in that NUMA region.
-E.g. for a CPU with 16 NUMA regions each with 8 physical cores, you should run `ShengBTE` over 16 MPI processes with 8 threads each.
+For instance, for a CPU with 16 NUMA regions with 8 physical cores each, you should run `ShengBTE` parallelized over 16 MPI processes with 8 threads each.
 In this example scenario, after editing your input files to allow threading, you might run with a command like

 ```bash
 OMP_NUM_THREADS=8 mpirun -n 16 -map-by numa:PE=8 ./ShengBTE 2>BTE.err >BTE.out